Sam Hallas' Website

 These are groups of pictures that have been passed onto me.
 I've scanned them in order to share them with you.

 This was a long-term project as I dismantled and photographed various phones in my collection.
 I comment on the mechanical, electrical and production design on each.
-It's now nearing completion and many of the phones have since been given away.
+It's now completed and most of the phones have since been given away.

 In early 2009 I was informed about a process that claimed to remove the fading from the type of plastics used in telephones.
 The last item is an account of my experiments in trying it out.